knapkova/Vitesco/README.md

+# vitesco
-# repository where all the vitesco projects are stored
+repository where all the vitesco projects are stored